learning-zone/css-basics/README.md

 #### Q. List as many values for the display property that you can remember.
 * `none`, `block`, `inline`, `inline-block`, `table`, `table-row`, `table-cell`, `list-item`.

-#### Q. Have you played around with the new CSS Flexbox or Grid specs?

-* Flexbox or Flexible boxes, is a new layout mode in CSS3 Use of flexbox ensures that elements behave predictably when the page layout must accommodate different screen sizes and different display devices.

-* For many applications, the flexible box model provides an improvement over the block model in that it does not use floats, nor do the flex container's margins collapse with the margins of its contents.

-* Grid specs CSS Grid Layout is a specification for creating two-dimensional grids Grid is a companion to the Flexible Box Module (flexbox).
-Flexbox is designed for one-dimensional layout, so things can be arranged in an unbroken line.
-Grid is designed for two-dimensional layout, meaning the items don't need to sit next to each other.
-In the future we're likely to use both: Grid Layout for main page areas, and flexbox for the smaller UI elements it excels with.

 #### Q. How is responsive design different from adaptive design?
 Both responsive and adaptive design attempt to optimize the user experience across different devices, adjusting for different viewport sizes, resolutions, usage contexts, control mechanisms, and so on.